 If you don’t have a juicer then you can put the cucumber and celery into a blender first with a little water, blend them until a smooth liquid forms and then strain the liquid before pouring it into the blender again with the remaining ingredients.

-For additional hydration and antioxidants, add cucumber to your green smoothies; or maybe you want lusciously thick and creamy consistency in which case avocado is your man.
-Avocados give you a rich dessert like quality and pairs well with cacao and green smoothies.
+- scoop in some avocado for a lusciously thick and creamy consistency.
+Avocados give you a rich dessert-like quality and pairs well with cacao and green smoothies.
 It’s bursting with good fats and protein, helping to keep you full and well-nourished all morning.

 One handy hint to remember is that frozen bananas are great for masking certain flavours such as spirulina powder.
-A total game changer for me when I found that out!
+Honestly, that was a total game-changer for me when I found that out!